Murder of Iana Kasian: Torture and murder of Iana Kasian

-Shortly after becoming engaged, Olga (Kasian's mother) went looking for Iana on May 24, 2016, after being unable to contact her, even after making more than ten calls.
-The day before, Iana had gone shopping for strollers for the baby; it was the last time Olga would see her daughter alive.
-Three weeks prior, Kasian had given birth to her and Leibel's daughter.
+On May 24, 2016, shortly after Kasian and Leibel became engaged, and three weeks after Kasian had given birth to their daughter, Olga (Kasian's mother) went looking for Kasian, after being unable to contact her, even after making more than ten calls.
+The day before, Kasian had gone shopping for strollers for the baby.
 When Olga got the police involved, two LASD officers attempted to conduct a search of Kasian's apartment.
-They knocked on the door but left after no one had answered.
+They knocked on the door but left after no one answered.
 On another occasion, Olga went to the apartment alone and stood across the street, yelling at Leibel to open the door.
-She would testify that she "saw him approach the window, only to close it and disappear inside."
+She would testify that she "saw him approach the window, only to close it and disappear inside".

-Law enforcement officers found Iana Kasian's lifeless body on 26 May 2016 in an apartment that the couple had recently shared in West Hollywood, California.
+Law enforcement officers found Iana Kasian's lifeless body on May 26, 2016 in an apartment that the couple had recently shared in West Hollywood, California.
 They found Kasian's body lying on the bed in the master bedroom, with Blake at her side.
 Prosecutors said there were indications that he had been lying next to her body, which had been cleaned, for some time before police arrived.
 Kasian was found mutilated, drained of blood and lying in their bed.
 The discovery was made following a barricade stand-off between Leibel and police officers.
 Leibel was subsequently charged with murder, torture, mayhem and aggravated mayhem, to which he pleaded not guilty.
 Their infant daughter was in the care of Kasian's mother who was visiting from Ukraine and staying in a nearby apartment.

 An autopsy report was released on September 20, 2017, listing Kasian's causes of death as exsanguination and head trauma.
 A civil lawsuit filed by the victim's mother, Olga Kasian, included transcripts of Los Angeles County Coroner Dr. James Ribe's deposition, which stated:

 Aftermath

-During the trial, prosecutors stated that Kassian's murder "stemmed from Leibel’s jealousy and anger over the baby as well as his need for power and control over his fiancée."
+During the trial, prosecutors stated that Kasian's murder "stemmed from Leibel's jealousy and anger over the baby as well as his need for power and control over his fiancée."
 Leibel's brother Cody was the only family member who attended the trial, attending every day.
 Leibel's ex-wife Amanda Braun also attended, and through a statement from her lawyer, expressed her dismay at the crime.